beijingbeef626/Capstone-2021/README.md

 # Capstone-2021
-2021 Capstone for Building a Mobile App through Appery.io written in Xcode and one in HTML/CSS (Capstone_2021_Li.zip)
+2021 Capstone for Building a Mobile App through Appery.io written in HTML/CSS